Net Worth Calculator

 It is a summary of your assets minus your liabilities.
 In other words, your personal net worth is calculated by listing all that you own and all that you owe.

 Before you determine your net worth, you will want to gather together all your available financial documents, which includes your recent bank and loan statements.
-Once you have all of that information available, start the calculation by listing all of your assets with the values.
-Add together all your assets to get your total assets.
+Once you have that, start the calculation by listing all of your assets with their values.
+Add together all your assets to get your total assets (the calculator does this for you).
 Your goal should be to continually increase your assets which will include the following:

 The next step to calculating net worth is to subtract liabilities from assets.
 Liabilities are defined as everything you owe.
 Subtract all of your debts including your mortgage, auto loan, and credit card balances from your total assets.

 The total figure remaining at the end is your personal net worth (or personal balance sheet) and provides a snapshot in time showing how rich or poor you are today.
-This figure may be small, large, or even a negative number; however, the important issue is that now, you know a bit more about your financial picture and can take steps to improve it.
+This figure may be small, large, or even a negative number; however, the important issue is that now you know more about your financial picture and can take steps to improve it.

 3 Common Mistakes To Avoid When Using A Net Worth Calculator